 (3) If the use of water is approved under subregulation (2)(e), the person testing the consumer’s gas installation must ensure that the water is thoroughly removed from the installation before it is commissioned.

-27. Preliminary notice

-(1) This regulation applies to a registered gas fitter who intends to do or supervise any gasfitting work except —

-(a) servicing a consumer’s gas installation;

-(b) gasfitting work on an LPG installation except a consumer’s gas installation supplied from a reticulated system;

-(c) gasfitting work on a mobile engine;

-(d) gasfitting work necessarily performed in effecting emergency repairs; or

-(e) gasfitting work pursuant to a notice of defects.

-(2) The registered gas fitter must give a preliminary notice of the proposed work to the gas supplier before the work commences.

-(3) The preliminary notice is to be in an approved form.
+[27.
+Repealed in Gazette 21 Apr 2006 p.
+1576.]

 28. Obligations on completion of gasfitting work

 (1) This regulation applies to a registered gas fitter who does or supervises particular gasfitting work or a particular part of gasfitting work to be done on the whole or part of a gas installation except —